danielmazurek03/https/README.md

 Untagged fields are also considered if they are of an allowed type and the name does not conflict with a manually tagged field.

-Any variable names used in a pattern must present in the scope defined by the struct.
+Any variable names used in a pattern must be present in the scope defined by the struct.
 The variables are also typed.
 If a pattern is matched but does not type match, the route is not taken.